-The rue de Varenne is a beautiful street lined with hôtels particuliers built mainly in the 18th century.
+The Rue de Varenne is a beautiful street lined with hôtels particuliers built mainly in the 18th century.
 It’s long and, except for a slight curve at one point, quite straight, with few shops or cafés.
 Many of the mansions are now private schools, government ministries, or embassies.
-The French Prime Minister’s residence is located here.
-It’s jarring to see men standing guard with guns, reminders of recent violence, that Paris is an actual city not a relic.
+The French Prime Minister’s resides at number 57.
+It’s jarring to see men standing guard with guns, a reminder that violence is no stranger to Paris, that it’s an actual city not a relic.
 The warm, creamy stone entrances and colorful lacquered doors hide elaborate, opulent interiors, courtyards, and perhaps secret gardens.
 Stately and elegant, some may even say it’s a cold street.

 My first trip to Paris in 2002 was a brief business trip, and I luckily had mornings free.
 I took full advantage of the time to explore as much as I could.
 That first morning, after breakfast I left my hotel on rue Chevert and walked around the Invalides to the Musée Rodin, situated in the Hôtel Biron at 77 rue de Varenne.
 Overwhelmed by the magnificent estate, architectural details, and the sculptures exhibited inside and tucked into the lush garden, I savored every moment.